humio/humio-ingest-load-test/README.md

 2021-01-01T0:0:0.0Z requests 11 - route=humio method=GET, remote=10.0.1.10, ...
 ```

-Let's say we want to replace the values for the `method` and `remote` key-value pairs with data that is plausible.
+We want to replace the values for the `method` and `remote` key-value pairs with data that is plausible.
 The first step is to think about how the log line works: "What is the distribution of HTTP request methods for this endpoint?".
 For this example, let's say it's predominantly `GET`, with `POST` a distant second, and the rest typically representative of error or malformed calls.
-For simplicity, let's say it's best represented by an exponential distribution.
+For the purposes of this example, let's say it's best represented by an exponential distribution.
+Highly accurate distribution estimation is not generally necessary to achieve the aims of this project and its methods are beyond the scope of this document.

 So, for `method`, to sample from an array of values with exponentially decreasing probability (more later on his this mapping is achieved), you can create an `ArraySampler` and register it with the name `httpMethod`: